T2SGS: Transformations to Groundwater Sustainability

 The overall aim is to create global action-research-capacity building collaborations to generate new inspirations for thinking about and dealing with the interconnections and interdependencies between humans and groundwater.

-Principal investigators: Prof. F. Cleaver, University of Sheffield (United Kingdom), Prof. B. Crow, University of California, Santa Cruz (United States), Dr. M. Kuper, French Agricultural Research Centre for International Development (France), Dr. L. Börjeson, Stockholm University (Sweden), MA.
+Principal investigators: Prof. F. Cleaver, University of Sheffield (United Kingdom), Prof. Flora Lu, University of California, Santa Cruz (United States), Dr. M. Kuper, French Agricultural Research Centre for International Development (France), Dr. L. Börjeson, Stockholm University (Sweden), MA.
 S. Kulkarni, Society for Promoting Participative Eco-system management (India)